swxben/docx-template-engine/README.md

 			Name = "SWXBEN"
 		});

+`data` can be just about any data type.
+Fields and properties are iterated, and if it can be cast to `IDictionary<object, string>` (such as a dynamic `ExpandoObject`) the dictionary entries are iterated.

 `dest.docx` is created:

 	Brought to you by SWXBEN!

 A very simple use case is given in the `docxtemplateenginetest` project, which is a command line application that takes an input filename, an output filename, and a JSON string.
+Eg:

+	docxtemplateenginetest.exe template.docx output.docx "{ Name: 'Ben', Website: 'swxben.com' }"

 ## Limitations